 If you prefer to code your own work, you can use HTML to design your email however you want.
 If you already have a design you like to use, you can import the HTML code from a website or a zip file.

 Regardless of what method you use to design your email, you can preview the way it will look on both desktop and mobile devices.

 Sending the campaign is pretty straightforward; once your email is designed and ready to go, you’ll have the opportunity to select (or change) the list to which it should be sent, test your subject line, and make any last-minute adjustments.
 You can either schedule the email to be sent on a future date or send it right away.

 There are a variety of ways to add a list to MailChimp.
-You can upload an existing list (csv or xls), or you can import your contacts from a different program, such as Salesforce, Highrise, Zendesk, Eventbrite, Batchbook, and Google; you can find a full list of connection platforms here.
+You can upload an existing list (CSV or XSL), or you can import your contacts from a different program, such as Salesforce, Highrise, Zendesk, Eventbrite, Batchbook, and Google (see a full list of connection platforms here).
 Like all legit ESPs, MailChimp emphasizes the importance of permission-based, opt-in lists.

 MailChimp offers a couple of nice features related to list management.
 First, when you create a new list, MailChimp will automatically create a sign-up form for it.
 You can personalize this and add it to your website or social networking sites.

 One area where MailChimp excels is in list segmentation.
 It’s normally just one of many features your email marketing software offers, but MailChimp turns segmentation into a genre, with an exhaustive number of built-in ways to sort and target contacts on your list, as well as automation presets that can account for a wide range of scenarios.
 If you want the benefits of automation, but don’t want to have to break out the wireframes and diagram your own logic tree, it doesn’t get much better than MailChimp.